Find Affordable College Courses

 Holland, MI

-With a ranking of #9, Hope College did quite well on this year’s best schools for geological and earth sciences students working on their bachelor’s degree.
-Hope is a small private not-for-profit school located in the small city of Holland.
+Hope College landed the #9 spot in the 2023 rankings for the best bachelor’s degree geological and earth sciences programs.
+Hope is a small private not-for-profit school located in the city of Holland.

 Full Geological & Earth Sciences at Hope College Report

 Illinois State University came in at #10 in this year’s edition of the Best Geological & Earth Sciences Bachelor’s Degree Schools in the Great Lakes Region ranking.
-Illinois State is a fairly large public school located in the suburb of Normal.
+Illinois State is a very large public school located in the medium-sized suburb of Normal.

 Full Geological & Earth Sciences at Illinois State University Report